Principle Investigator

 Audrey Fox ’26

-Audrey (she/her) is a freshman studying Marine Science and Aquaculture.
+Audrey (she/her) studying Marine Science and Aquaculture.
 She is originally from New Jersey, and in the short time she’s spent in Maine, she is confident she selected the correct university.
 Audrey committed to UNE mainly because of the undergraduate research opportunities.
 Being a part of the Mohan Shark and Fish Ecology Lab has allowed her to explore interest in fish, specifically in salmonids, beyond what she learns in her classes.
 Audrey hopes to formulate a research project around these fascinating fish.
 Outside of working in the Marine Science Center, she is a member of the sailing team and enjoys painting.
 Audrey is looking forward to continuing to expand her understanding of fish ecology!

 Lab Alumni